Cyborg-Network/cyborg-parachain/Local Testing.md

 Since the worker node retrieves the location of its public IP address when registering, we will only see one dot on the map (as all our nodes have the same public IP address).
 Here we will need to choose the `Manual` selection option and paste the owner account of the worker that we registered under `127.0.0.1` earlier, along with the ID `0`, as every accounts first worker has the ID `0`.
 We have to make sure that we select this worker, because `subxt`, the library we are using to submit transactions from the Cyborg Worker Node to the parachain will only allow us to make requests to a `ws` (non `wss`) endpoint if on localhost.
 That means on local testing only one of the workers we registered can communicate directly with Cyborg Connect, because they communicate on the same ports.
 ###### Selection of Additional Workers and Purchase of Compute Hours
 The page following the worker selection map allows the user to do two things:
 - Select additional workers: In case the task that the user wants to execute should run on mutliple workers.
-The worker that the user selected on the map is pre-selected, but additional nearby workers will be recommended
+The worker that the user selected on the map is pre-selected, but additional nearby workers will be recommended.
+This is disabled for now, as the Cyborg Parachain currently does not accept tasks with assigned to multiple workers yet.
 - Purchase compute hours: To execute tasks, the user will be required to deposit the amount of computational hours that the task in question is expected to consume.
 Each user has a balance of computational hours of which hours can be allocated towards the execution of a task.
 The users balance of compute hours can be topped up here.
 Excess hours that have been allocated toward the execution of a task will be refunded to the users balance.
 ###### Payment Method
 For now, the only available payment method is the native token used in Cyborg Network, but in the future it will be possible to pay with other cryptocurrencies, or even FIAT.
 This page also shows the total cost of execution and requires the user to accept the terms of service to continue with task execution.
 For task execution, there is a testing binary that we uploaded to IPFS that can be used.
 The CID is: `bafkreicw5qjlocihbchmsctw7zbpabicre2ixq6rfimgw372kch5czh3rq`.
 To execute the binary on your Worker Node, just paste the CID into the modal prompting for the binary.